-One roastingly hot July day in 2016 I decided to wear a skirt and I haven’t looked back since.
+Why I wear skirts has everything to do with equality.
+It really started one roastingly hot July day in 2016 and I haven’t looked back since.
 Sure, I see the curiosity in others’ eyes and on their faces, but it is surprising how few people actually ask me about it.
 This is, after all, the deep south far from international megatropolises like Miami, Los Angeles, and New York where cultural anomalies might be more commonplace.
-Perhaps my fellow southerners just want to avoid the appearance of rudeness, and I respect that.
-Even so, a few days ago a local librarian lamented that I had not blogged my experience and this led me to think that just maybe the public at large might be interested in my personal reasons and my social message.
+Perhaps southerners just want to avoid the appearance of rudeness.
+Even so, a few days ago a local librarian lamented that I had not blogged my experience with skirts for men and this led me to think that just maybe the public at large might be interested in my personal reasons and my social message.

-As a starter, I deny that skirts are exclusively feminine garments.
+As a starter, I deny that skirts are exclusively feminine garments (and I’m not the only blogger with this view).
 The American celebrities Jaden Smith, Marc Jacobs, and Jared Leto regularly wear skirts and skirt-like garments, as do countless Scotsmen, Japanese, Indonesians, Fijians, Samoans, and roughly one billion Indian and Arab men.
 My curiosity with skirts as a gendered construct really began in the wake of North Carolina’s HB2 (“bathroom bill”) debacle, and my pursuit to understand gender issues is ongoing.

 A few decades ago, the women’s liberation movement argued that gender equality afforded women as much right as men to wear pants in the workplace.
 Workplaces, in turn, shape the culture of industrialized nations.
 One example of this is the gender-segregated toilet which appears to have started in 1887 when Massachusetts and New York legislated that employers provide separate toilets for female employees (but whether women were required to use them is less clear).
 Factory inspectors thereafter frequently included superfluous comments in their reports concerning the adequacy and propriety of women’s facilities, in many cases noting that entrances were not sufficiently hidden from plain view.
 If this sounds bizarre, it will help to know that this was the height of the Victorian era and it was scandalous for the public to have knowledge that women also obeyed nature’s call.
 Many reports also noted an absence or insufficiency of adjoining parlors or “resting rooms” where women could recover their strength when the boisterous world so taxed them that they grew faint (of course, fainting had much more to do with their torturous corsets than with the harshness of a big city).

-In a 20,000-word essay published in 2007, Professor Terry Kogan of the University of Utah School of Law argues that gender-segregated toileting is purely a consequence of societal changes during the American industrial revolution (which came later than the European industrial revolution) combined with the lesser-known “sanitarian movement” of the Victorian era.
+In a 20,000-word essay published in 2007 (link in comments), Professor Terry Kogan of the University of Utah School of Law argues that gender-segregated toileting is purely a consequence of societal changes during the American industrial revolution (which came later than the European industrial revolution) combined with the lesser-known “sanitarian movement” of the Victorian era.
 Professor Kogan poignantly suggests that gender-segregated toilets had little (if anything) to do with the anatomical or sexual differences between men and women.
 Professor Kogan also discusses instances of women-only rail cars and special teller windows for female customers.
 Libraries of the day—previously exclusive to men—created separate entrances leading to separate parlors stocked with separate reading materials deemed appropriate for women.
 In this way libraries themselves “played an active role in reproducing a particular set of gender assumptions […] that encouraged female readers to assume culturally prescribed postures of genteel femininity.”
-On balance, gender segregation was not only misogynist for regarding women as physically and intellectually inferior, but objectively misandrist for construing all men as mouth-breathing brutes incapable of self-regulating their conduct around women.
+On balance, gender segregation was not only misogynist for regarding women as physically and intellectually inferior, but objectively misandrist for construing all men as mouth-breathing brutes.
 Since both premises are blatantly incorrect, history thus suggests that gender-segregated spaces functioned primarily as realms to which the men could banish their wives, sisters, mothers, and daughters in order to deny them participation in the evolving society.

 I can tell you that skirts are, generally speaking, far more comfortable than pants.
 I can also tell you that apart from personal comfort, I intend my skirts to promote a sociopolitical message of equality and acceptance while further condemning appearance-based prejudices like racism, colorism, ageism, sexism, and genderism.
 But more troubling than these issues is the inherent symbology of power.
 By this I mean that women who started wearing pants appropriated that style as a power symbol (in other words, since men wore pants, the woman who then wore pants in the workplace symbolically asserted herself as equal to men, which in no small way explains our social meme of “wear[ing] the pants in the family”).
 Men, on the other hand, would have diminished their social rank had they adopted the symbol (i.e. skirt) of the socioculturally inferior woman.
 This construct persists even today (some fifty years later) because since only women continued wearing skirts, society unconsciously concludes that only women should wear skirts.
 Unfortunately, associating symbols of power with gender proves the existence of an ongoing sociocultural misogyny.
-Stated more simply, if a skirt de-masculinizes a man, then men and women cannot be considered social equals because if they truly were equals there would be no stigma or devaluation of the man (but oddly enough, American society also de-masculinizes homosexual men while masculinizing homosexual women).
+Stated more simply, if a skirt de-masculinizes a man, then men and women cannot be considered social equals because if they truly were equals, the symbols of one class would impute no stigma or devaluation upon the other.

 I would like to point out that skirts are functionally superior than pants and shorts.
 Skirts afford better conduction of heat away from the femoral blood vessels.
 Better thermoregulation, in turn, reduces perspiration and itching, and improves reproductive system health.
 Plus, skirts effectively prevent wedgies and plumber butt.
 In 2009 H&M briefly introduced a line of men’s skirts.
 Today there is a neat carpenter design available online from Utilikilt as well as a unisex skirt from SkirtCraft.
 There are commercial lines of male and female running skirts and a growing community of avid backpackers who wear skirts for hygienic reasons while on the trail.

-Just because public images depicts women in skirts and men in pants does not mean that a man who wears a skirt is automatically a cross-dresser or a sexual deviant.
+Just because public images depict women in skirts and men in pants does not mean that a man who wears a skirt is automatically a cross-dresser or a sexual deviant.
 In actuality, gender expression, gender identity, and sexual orientation are all independent variables that comprise a person’s sexual self (but that is a subject for other blog posts).
 Societal expectations evolve slowly and effecting change takes time, participation, and dialogue.
 I want to encourage others to give themselves permission to question their sociocultural beliefs.
 I also invite those who see me in the community to feel at ease approaching me with any questions on their mind.
+And those bold enough to try it, I now have a Guy’s Guide to Great Skirts.